offlinehacker/ethertest/source/Intro.rst

 or i just have health problems and i rather spend more time doing excerises.

-Well i deciced to be as good as those network administrators and not just as that, but even better.
+Well i deciced to be as good as those network administrators and not just that, but even better.
 I decided to take developer aproach to working and secure network.
 Because i'm studing telecomunications i decide to spend some time making this document for good practices for tested and secure ip networks.